mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

         }
     }

-3. Utilize PageObjects and StepObjects:
+3. Utilize PageObjects and StepObjects

 Organize your tests by using PageObject and StepObject classes.
 This keeps your tests clean and maintainable by separating locators and test steps into reusable components.